uitstor/uitstor/docs/security/README.md

 #### Key rotation - Basic Operation

 The MinIO server supports key rotation for SSE-S3 encrypted objects.
-The minio server decrypts the OEK using the current encrypted data key and the master key ID of the object metadata.
+The uitstor server decrypts the OEK using the current encrypted data key and the master key ID of the object metadata.
 If this succeeds, the server requests a new data key from the KMS using the master key ID of the **current MinIO KMS configuration** and re-wraps the *OEK* with a new *KEK* derived from the new data key / EK:

 ##### Figure 3 - KMS data key rotation